ehsunahmadi/multiple-counters/readme.md

 Each time you click on the Add counter button, it will add a new counter on the page that has a default zero value.

 Each counter has a Run button that clicking on it will add its step value to the current value.
-So if we have 3 counters with different steps it would result like this:

-Step: 3.
-Results: 0, 3, 6, 9, 12

 Step: -2.6.
 Results: 0, -2.6, -5.2, -7.8

+features:
+Uses useState hook to manage state takes advantage of gradients for counters' background-color Involves error handling